TezBaydu/Milestone-Project-2-Holiday/README.md

 #### Card Collapse
 1. Location image.
 2. Location description.
-3. Read more button to open card and Read less to collapse card.
+3. Read more button to open card and Read less button to collapse card.

 #### Card Expanded
 1. Location image.
-2. Full text explanded.
+2. Full text expanded.
 3. Links to point of interest and relevance in text.

 ### Card Map